 In connection with the relocation of our headquarters to Charlotte, North Carolina in 2002, all our then-employees who relocated, including Messrs.
 Kearney, O'Leary and Foreman, were eligible to receive interest-free, 20-year relocation loans to finance the purchase of a principal residence.
 We offered this benefit to induce employees to relocate, and in consideration of the prevalence of such arrangements at the time.
 Each of Messrs.
-Kearney, O'Leary and Foreman received loans in the amount of \$1.5 million (which remains the outstanding balance), secured by a mortgage on the related residence.
-Employees who availed themselves of this loan, including the named executive officers, are required to repay the loan before the maturity date if they cease to be employed by us, sell the residence, change their principal residence, or are transferred from the corporate headquarters.
+Kearney, O'Leary and Foreman received loans in the amount of \$1.5 million (which in each case remains the outstanding balance), secured by a mortgage on the related residence.
+Employees who availed themselves of this loan, including the named executive officers, are required to repay the loan if they cease to be employed by us, sell the residence, change their principal residence, or are transferred from the corporate headquarters.
 The loan will be forgiven in the event of death, disability or a change in control.
-The amount representing the market interest on the loan is included in the Summary Compensation Table, on p.
-31 and accompanying notes.